ngessert/isic2018/README.md

 ### Evaluate a model

 For model evaluation, there are multiple options.
 First, a 5-Fold CV model can be evaluated on each held out split, optionally with a meta learner applied on top.
 The meta learner is evaluated by splitting the validation split once again into 10 sub splits.
-For evaluation, run: `python eval.py example ISIC.example_senet_5foldcv multiorder36 average /home/Gessert/data/isic/ISIC.example_senet_5foldcv best SVC`
+For evaluation, run: `python eval.py example ISIC.example_senet_5foldcv multiorder36 average /home/Gessert/data/isic/ISIC.example_senet_5foldcv best SVM`

 `multiorder36` indicate that ordered, multi-crop evaluation with 36 crops should be performed.
 Always use 9, 16, 25, 36, 49... etc. number of crops. `average` indicates the predictions should be averaged over the crops (can also be `vote`). `best` indicates that the best model obtained during training should be used.
-Can be `last` to use the last model saved. `SVC` indicates meta learning with a support vector machine.
+Can be `last` to use the last model saved. `SVM` indicates meta learning with a support vector machine.
 Can be `RF` for random forests instead.

 If final predictions on new, unlabeled images should be performed, add the path to said images at the end of the evaluation call: `python eval.py example ISIC.example_senet_5foldcv multiorder36 average /home/Gessert/data/isic/ISIC.example_senet_5foldcv best SVC /home/Gessert/data/isic/task3/images/Validation`